Sikkal

 Sikkal is a small township located between Thiruvarur and Nagapattinam in Tamil Nadu, India.
 It is 6 km west of Nagapattinam, 18 km east of Thiruvarur.
-It is famous for its Murugan temple, and one of the most popular festivals is the Sura Samhaaram.
+It is Famous for the Pancha Narayana Kshethrams namely Loganatha Perumal Temple, Sri Anantha Narayana Swamy Perumal Temple, Sri Devanarayana perumall temple, sri Varada Narayana perumal temple and Yadava perumal temple.
+It is also famous for its Murugan temple, and one of the most popular festivals is the Sura Samhaaram.